Do Weeds Die in the Winter? What You Should Know

 In Conclusion

 Some weeds are actually very important and helpful.
-Clover blooms are important for our bee population and help with honey.
-As I said, the prickly things on my front lawn actually make lovely blooms that feed any number of pollinators.
-A lot of vining weeds feed butterflies, bees, and hummingbirds.
-They can be ornamental, not just a weed.
-You should just keep them controlled.
+Clover blooms are important to our bee population and help with honey.
+The prickly things on my front lawn actually make lovely blooms that feed many pollinators.

-And if you lose a little bit of control, just tell your neighbors you’re feeding the bees and being environmentally responsible.
+And if you lose a bit of control, just tell your neighbors you’re feeding the bees and being environmentally responsible.
 It’s all good.